ajithkvp/GITS/CONTRIBUTING.md

 ### Descriptive Title:
 Utilize a clear and descriptive title for the issue, making the suggestion easily identifiable.

+### Specific Examples:
+Support your suggestion with specific examples that illustrate the proposed steps and outcomes.

+### Current Behavior:
+Describe the existing behavior and elucidate why the suggested enhancement is preferable.

+### Utility to Users:
+Explain how this enhancement would benefit the majority of users and clarify why it's not suited for implementation as a community package.

 ## Style Checker and Analyzer
 We are using flake9 as our style checker and code analyzer.
 While contrivuting to this project, make sure you conform to norms dictated by flake8
 ### Flake8